 Why do most Wedding Photographers NOT give you your RAW files?

 A Wedding Photographer’s style is determined not only by how they actually take the photo (the composition, lighting, timing etc) but also how they edit that image after it has been captured.
 Eg perhaps they are known for light airy images, or dark and moody images, or even gritty black and white images or a retro look.

 Going back to the cake analogy from earlier, when you ask your Wedding Photographer for the RAW files it is like ordering a cake from your local bakery but asking for the raw batter as well so if you don’t like their cake you can bake your own with their cake batter.
 Is the bakery going to give you their cake batter?
 No they aren’t.
 Because how they bake and ice and fill the cake is part of what makes their cakes unique.

-If you don’t think you will like their cake the way they bake and ice it, perhaps you should consider buying a cake from a different bakery?
+Don’t think you will like their cake the way they bake and ice it?
+Then perhaps you should consider buying a cake from a different bakery.
 The same is true of Wedding Photographers.
-I would suggest that if you don’t feel confident that your Wedding Photographer can capture and edit your wedding photos to your satisfaction, then book somebody else.
+Don’t feel confident that your Wedding Photographer can capture and edit your wedding photos to your satisfaction?
+Then book somebody you do feel confident in.

-I hope you find this helpful in understanding what RAW files are and why most Wedding Photographers don’t give them to their clients.
+I hope you found this blog post helpful.
 If you have any questions, feel free to post a comment here or email me at firstname.lastname@example.org.

 P.S.
 If you found this article helpful, you might also find the following pages/posts helpful;